 This form provides detailed directions for students making online application to the APEAA Credential Program only.
 This application needs to be completed in order to be accepted into the University & the APE program.

 Admission deadlines for Fall 2014 semester is June 1st IMPORTANT Please Read Questions regarding specific application process contact: enrollment services at email@example.com

 Complete the application below, include unoffficial transcripts and mail to APE Coordinator, Barry Lavay, CSU, Long Beach, Dept KIN, 1250 Bellflower Blvd., LB CA 90840.
 This form is to be completed by candidates for the APEAA Program and mailed to B. Lavay, the APE Coordinator in the Kinesiology department address for mailing provided.

-Undergraduate APE BS program.
-See work sheet to help you with advising and course work reguirements for APE BS concentration.
+See Undergraduate APE BSwork sheet to help you with advising and course work reguirements for APE BS concentration.
 Check with advisor as this schedule and times may change.

 This document provides the undergraduate student enrolled in the APE concentration with both general and specific APE advising information.

 The coursework requirements to obtain the APE AA credential and the Single Subject PE coursework APE together

 The purpose of the student teaching experience is to provide the prospective teacher with an opportunity to observe, develop, and practice teaching skills in adapted physical education (APE).
 This is usually the culminating and most important experience in your professional preparation program toward receiving the APE AA .APE students teacher download this document.